slxiao/conport/README.md

 ```shell
 python setup.py develop
 ```
 > note: when install conport, all denpendent libs specified in [requirements.txt](./requirements.txt) will be automatically installed.
-Due to the dependent `matplotlib`, you may need to install Linux library `python-tk` if necessary.
+Due to the requirement of dependency `matplotlib`, you may need to install Linux library `python-tk` if necessary.
 In ubuntu, you can run command `apt install python-tk` to install it.

 # How to use
 After install conport successfully, shell command `conport` will be avaiable.